Two women smiling and working in a garden with plants and flowers, wearing aprons, in a rural outdoor setting.

 Directions Part 2

-It is a sector strategy, not an organisational strategy, where there is a high degree of control over what will be done to achieve goals.
+It is a sector strategy, not an organisational strategy with a high degree of control and detail about what will be done to achieve goals.
 A sector strategy involves the efforts and energy of diverse people and organisations working towards shared goals.
-It focuses on coordination, alignment, and shared impact, rather than direct control or detailed plans.
+It focuses on coordination, alignment, and shared impact.

 On this basis, people across the sector have established: